“Oooh, I’ve wasted my life…” – Comic Book Guy

 Telepaths of Glory

 First of all, it is astonishing that the Treehouse episodes took twenty-six years to bring in Sideshow Bob, arguably the most diabolical regular Simpsons character, into one of these segments.
 So needless to say the inclusion of Sideshow Bob as he finally achieves his goal of killing Bart should feel momentous, but instead is depressingly underwhelming.
-“Homerzilla” on the other hand, while poking some decent fun at Hollywood wastefulness is itself a lazy retread after the King Kong parody (with Homer as Kong).
+“Homerzilla” meanwhile, while poking some decent fun at Hollywood wastefulness is itself a lazy retread after the King Kong parody (with Homer as Kong).
 And I doubt anyone was begging for a Chronicle spoof three years after the movie came out, but it certainly doesn’t help when it’s a paint-by-numbers parody.
 The only real positive is the introduction animated by Ren & Stimpy creator John Kricfalusi which is weird, disturbing, and ghouslishly entertaining.
 Unfortunately it’s over too quickly at only two minutes long.

 24. TREEHOUSE OF HORROR XIV (2003)